cciw-uk/cciw.co.uk/docs/server_setup.rst

    Check you can login with ``ssh root@cciw2.digitalocean.com``

 5. Change ``env.hosts`` in fabfile to point to new VM.
-Remember that from now on it will use the new VM by default.
+Remember that from now on it will use the new VM by default, unless ``-H`` flag is passed.

 6. Upgrade versions of things, preferably to defaults for new distribution